zengfanfan/ColorPicker/README.md

 # Zeng's Color Picker

-This color picker is a extension of vscode.
+This color picker is an extension of vscode.

 ![icon](res/icon.png)